Hounfor/OldtimerPack/README.md

 RFL-2N:

 Pretty common model, so literally everywhere.
+Keep in mind - this isn't a typical Rifleman chassis.
+It's 10 tons lighter, therefore it's located in the section of medium 'mechs in the skirmish mechbay.

 KY2-D-02: